 There is also a significant gender disparity.
-In 2012-13, 72.38% of applicants were female as compared to 27.51% male (0.11% did not report).
-In 2016-17, female applicants continued to make up the majority – 71.73% female vs. 28.19% male (0.09% did not report).
+In 2016-17, female applicants continued to make up the majority – 71.8% female vs. 28.2% male.
 Programs will be looking to improve gender equality within the profession by accepting more male applicants.

 To learn more about the programs and about their class profiles, you’ll have to visit their individual websites to see if they provide data on the applicants they have selected in previous cycles.
 Some schools do, like Tufts, and others do not, like Midwestern (Downers Grove, IL).
 U.S. News and World Report provides a ranking of PA schools.
 They rank the top ten programs as follows (many are tied):

 1. University of Iowa